Saba (music)

 Saba (صبا, Saba or Sabâ, sabah) is a kind of musical scale used in both Arabic music and Turkish classical music.
 This article covers both the Arabic jins and maqam called "Saba" as well as the similar Turkish makam of the same name.

 In either tradition, the first three steps above the tonic of Saba are all rather small, so that the fourth pitch is noticeably less than a perfect fourth above the tonic.
 This distinguishes it from most other scales.
 Saba is often associated with troubled, distressed, or yearning emotions.

 Etymology

 Saba (صبا) is an Arabic word that means "yearning" and also refers to a type of wind, specifically "East Wind."
 It has been translated as "zephyr" or "early morning breeze."
-In Turkish, sabah means "morning," and the morning adhan is often sung in makam Saba.
+In Turkish, sabah means "morning," and the morning adhan is often called in makam Saba.
 It is possible the connection with the Turkish word for morning is simply folk etymology and the name of the scale comes from Arabic.

 Arabic music

-In Arabic musical tradition, Saba is both a jins and a maqam family based on that jins, which has only one member: Maqam Saba.
+In Arabic musical tradition, Saba is both a jins (genus) and a maqam family based on that jins, which has only one member: Maqam Saba.